Frojd/Wagtail-Pipit/docs/getting-started.md

 ## Other recommendations

-### Git hooks, git flow and semantic versioning
+### Git hooks, GitFlow and semantic versioning

-We at Fröjd like [git flow](https://github.com/petervanderdoes/gitflow-avh) and [semantic versioning](https://semver.org/) a lot.
+We at Fröjd like [GitFlow](https://github.com/petervanderdoes/gitflow-avh) and [semantic versioning](https://semver.org/) a lot.

-While this is optional, we do provide some nice git hooks and have tailored the bundled CI-chain for this and recommend you to install [git flow](https://github.com/petervanderdoes/gitflow-avh) set it up like this:
+While this is optional, we do provide some nice git hooks and have tailored the bundled CI-chain for this.
+Therefore, we recommend you to install [git flow](https://github.com/petervanderdoes/gitflow-avh) set it up like this:
 ```
 $ git flow init
 Initialized empty Git repository in /Users/roger/www/Acme-Blog/.git/